opsani/servo-sfx/README.md

 # servo-sfx
-Optune servo driver for SignalFx
+Optune servo measure driver for SignalFx

 Note: this driver requires `measure.py` base class from the Optune servo core.
-It can be copied or symlinked here as part of packaging
+It can be copied or symlinked here as part of packaging.
+A servo using this driver requires the following 3rd party Python3 packages:  `signalfx` (required by this driver) and `requests` (required by the servo core).
+When building a servo image, install these packages using pip3, e.g.:  `pip3 install signalfx requests`

+## overview

 SignalFx metric queries are made using the SignalFlow API `execute` endpoint (<https://developers.signalfx.com/reference#signalflow-execute>).
 The data for this query includes the SignalFlow program to execute to obtain time series data.
 For example, the program:
 ```